Daoud Corm: Early life

 Daoud was born in the town of Ghosta, Mount Lebanon in 1852.
 He was one of three children born to an affluent family of scribes and clerks.
-His father Sham'un Hokayem, also known by his court title al-Chidiac, was a child prodigy, an accomplished polymath and a polyglot.
+His father Sham'un [Simeon] Hokayem, also known by his court title al-Chidiac, was a child prodigy, an accomplished polymath and a polyglot.
 His mother was from the village of Ghazir.
 The teenage Sham'un was enlisted as a clerk to Emir Bashir Shihab II and as a tutor to his children.
 The young princes were contemptuous of their adolescent teacher who lost his temper because of his pupils' constant defiance and slapped the eldest of them in the face.
 When confronted by Emir Bashir, Sham'un exhibited courage and rectitude and justified his act by saying that it was his duty to tutor and educate the princes so that they become worthy of their father's standing.
 The impressed Emir Bachir replied to Sham'un "by God, you are truly one valiant spirited steed!" and rewarded him with a large purse of gold coins and a permanent appointment as court clerk and instructor which Sham'un would occupy for the next eighteen years of his life.
-From then on Sham'un was known as Al-Corm, a title that stuck to him and eventually replaced his Hokayem surname.
+From then on Sham'un was known as Al-Corm (or Al-Qurm meaning "The Trunk"), an epithet and title that stuck to him and eventually turned to be a retronym, replacing his Hokayem surname.
 Daoud's mother, Marie Hani, was maid of honor to Emir Bachir's second wife.

 Early biographers relate that friars from the Jesuit College of Ghazir discovered Daoud's drawing skill when he was only nine years old.
 Corm's talent was furthered in his apprenticeship in the Jesuit college, where the friars pushed him to pursue painting studies in Rome's fine art academy.